2sic/2sxc-docs/2sxc Docs Generator/basics/data/fields/index.md

 The EAV (Entity-Attribute-Value) system and 2sxc is all about data.
 The data in the Attributes (aka Fields, Properties) are have a _Type_ This **Value-Type** or **Data-Type** describes how data is stored (persisted) in various formats (SQL, JSON, XML) and how it's used in code (C#, JavaScript, Tokens, Angular, ...).

+## General Settings for all Fields

+[General Settings](xref:Basics.Data.Fields.GeneralSettings) contain core information about a field like name, help-text and more.
+Every field has these configurations.

+## Field Types

 These are the core **Field-Types**.
 Each may have one or more **Input-Types**.

 1. [Boolean](xref:Basics.Data.Fields.Boolean) - basic true/false or yes/no values